Gratitude and Guido

 Way back in 2013, I was invited to be on an expert round table at a San Francisco Python meetup.
 The topic was Python 2 versus Python 3.

+You see, now Python 3 has won, hard - essentially no one wants to use Python 2.
 But back then... it wasn't clear Python 3 would win at all.

-And so the SF Python meetup group organized a round-table discussion about it.
+So the SF Python meetup group organized a round-table discussion about it.

 Now, this was before I wrote Powerful Python, or otherwise had any clear claim to authority on the topic.
 But for some reason, they decided I was expert enough to be on the panel.